Diagnosing Muscle and Bone Disorders With CT Scans

 If you’re experiencing pain in your muscles or bones, your doctor may have ordered a CT scan.
 A computed tomography (CT) scan is a valuable imaging tool that allows doctors to make decisions quickly.
 This is critical to diagnose conditions that need urgent care like bone or muscle disorders.

 As a patient, you may be wondering what it’s like to get a CT scan for muscle or bone disorders and how your doctor can form a diagnosis based on the scan.
 In this post, we will answer questions about muscle or bone CT scans to help you decide if it’s right for you.
 We understand getting a CT scan can be intimidating, but we are here to help you every step of the way.
-If you have any questions, please reach out to us at Envision Radiology.
+If you have any questions, please reach out to us at Envision Imaging.

 What Is a CT Scan for Muscles and Bones?

 A CT scan is a painless, noninvasive imaging procedure.
 A CT scan uses x-rays and computer technology to produce highly detailed pictures of the body, including the organs, muscles, bones and fat.
 These images appear in “slices” so doctors can thoroughly examine the inside of the body without having to do surgery.

 During a regular x-ray, a beam of energy passes through the part of the body needing to be studied.
 Patients stand in front of an x-ray detector which captures variations of the energy beam after it moves through the body.
 This forms an image which shows “shadows” produced by objects inside the body.
 X-rays are helpful for information about bones but may not provide enough information about muscles.
 However, you can see muscles on a CT scan much better.
 Doctors may order a CT scan when they need greater detail regarding bones, muscles or both.